 What Happens If You Breach Your Fiduciary Duty?

 The consequences of breaching your fiduciary duties can be severe.
 The courts are not shy about handing down significant sanctions, including sanctions for bad faith and refusal to sign a divorce decree.
-The lawyers at our Beverly Hills divorce law firm can help you get a full accounting of your assets.
+Our lawyers can help you get a full accounting of your assets.
 We can also work with forensic accountants to ensure that your spouse is not concealing or disposing of assets.
 When significant assets are at stake, you need a law firm that has extensive experience handling high-asset divorce cases.